 THE LOST WATERFALLS TRAIL HIKE IN BOQUETE

 While waiting for the bus, a friendly local named Carlos convinced us to take a cab ride with him instead of waiting for the bus.
 Because there were three of us it turned out to be cheaper.
 I also got a free Spanish lesson with Carlos on the drive to the waterfall as we both tried to understand each other.
-We discussed the Quetzal, football and that he has lived in Boquete for 55 years.
+We discussed the Quetzal, football, and that he has lived in Boquete for 55 years.
 That’s local knowledge right there!
 Carlos dropped us right at the suspension bridge, which was super handy.

 After the suspension bridge, things are quite simple.
 There are signs the whole way directing you to the entrance cabin.
 From the suspension, it takes less than 10 minutes up the hill.
 At the cabin, there was a man who took our $7 USD.
 He also had us fill in your info so we could check in and out of the hike.
 Old mate also told us about the hike and in my limited Spanish we determined it was 2-3 hours out and back.
-The three waterfalls were open but he warned us to be careful between waterfall two and three.
+The three waterfalls were open but he warned us to be careful between waterfalls two and three.
 We checked out his map and we were good to go.
 Hasta Luego.

 The trail led us through some awesome jungle scenes.
 From the moment we left the cabin, we were immersed in hanging vines, luscious trees, and huge leaves.
 Soon we were beneath the canopy of the jungle and in full adventure mode.
 Although we were only 20 minutes away from Boquete town we could have been hours gone.
 All we could here was the sound of waterfalls in the distance and the chirp of birds.
 Was it a Quetzal?

-For some reason, the consensus in the guides I read and from the man at the cabin is to visit the second waterfall first, the third waterfall second and the first waterfall last.
+For some reason, the consensus in the guides I read and from the man at the cabin is to visit the second waterfall first, the third waterfall second, and the first waterfall last.
 I like to think I am a pretty logical thinker.
 I can’t come up with any reason to do so.
-It’s an out and back trail and all three waterfalls are epic.
+It’s an out-and-back trail and all three waterfalls are epic.
 Hit them in any order you prefer!

 We walked past waterfall one and made our way directly to waterfall two.
 Within the first few minutes of the walk, our shoes were already smeared in mud.
 By now they had been engulfed and their cleanliness was lost to the wrath of The Lost Waterfall Trail.